xyin-anl/OmniXS/README.md

-AI models for predicting X-ray absorbtion spectrograpy.
+Codes used for the paper: [A Universal Deep Learning Framework for Materials X-ray Absorption Spectra](https://www.arxiv.org/abs/2409.19552)